 Description

-A feature represents an interaction point of a component.
-All external interactions of a component must go through a feature.
+A feature represents an idealized interaction point for an AADL component and any implementation and/or instance of that component.
+Within the context of AADL, all external interactions of a component must go through an explicitly-defined feature.
+In AADL, interfaces resolve to sets of features.

 Features may be specified without direction (non-directional) or they may indicate a direction.
 Incoming features are those with the keyword in or in out.
 Outgoing feature are those with the keyword out or in out.
 Feature with the keyword in out are considered bi-directional.

-We have the following categories of features:
+AADL models may use the following categories of features:

 ports represent directional flow of messages with or without data.
 Their arrival can trigger a dispatch or mode transition of the receiving component.